Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 The Theogony describes Horkos as the spirit who punishes those who swear falsely, but the placement in Eris's family tree carries a darker implication.
 If Oath is the child of Discord, then the institution of oath-swearing is itself a product of conflict.
 Humans invented binding promises because they could not trust each other without them.
 The cure for discord is also a symptom of it.

 Modern conflict theorists talk about escalation spirals, trust deficits, and institutional collapse.
 Hesiod mapped the same process twenty-seven centuries ago, using gods as variables and genealogies as equations.
 The language is mythological.
 The analysis is structural.
 Discord does not produce chaos.
 It produces a specific, predictable, ordered sequence of increasingly severe consequences.
-The Greeks did not see strife as random.
-They saw it as a system.
+The social fractures that tore apart Greek city-states followed this pattern with uncomfortable regularity.

 She started small among the fighters.
 She ended with her head in the clouds and an appetite that nothing could satisfy.